 This prequel serves as an alternate season 4.
 It assumes the events portrayed in TV seasons 1-3, except that it was Joyce Byers who died in the Battle of Starcourt, while Jim Hopper survived to continue raising Eleven.
 William and Jonathan Byers stayed in Hawkins, and their Aunt Ruth came to live with them and assume guardianship of Will.
 Also: Karen Wheeler had an affair with Billy Hargrove before his possession, and she aided and abetted him in abducting people for the Mind Flayer, though she did not become one of the flayed.

 Saturday, January 17, 1987

 Every time they did it, it was for Mike the first time.
 He was the luckiest sophomore alive.

 It permeated him like a possession; absolute and life-affecting.
 Love, at its fullest, was life itself.

-He took El’s tongue as she took his, tethered in an unbreakable kiss.
-His fingers pressed up her shirt and over her slopes, kneading purposefully.
+He took El’s tongue as she took his, sealing the ionic bond.
+His fingers pressed up her shirt and over her slopes, working purposefully.
 She gasped and clutched him below.
 Her move inflamed him, and he spun a one-eighty, forcing her down on the bed, falling on top of her, still lip-locked.
+She responded in her way, moans that found their place in the swell of his purpose.
 She rubbed him more, and it was too much: he needed air.
-He groaned into her throat and ran wetness down her neck, up her cheeks, impatient to engage below.
+He groaned into her throat, ran wetness down her neck, up her cheeks, impatient to engage below.
 They fumbled at each other, and their clothes were off in seconds, some of them worse for wear.
 No matter.
 She was his, he was hers; it was writ forever.

 Mike Wheeler believed that on January 17 of the year he died.
 He was going to marry Eleven someday, and the four winds take anyone who said otherwise.
 They were getting a foretaste of that imagined union now.
 Here in this house, on their honeymoon.
 Six days down, eight to go.